Focus Firm Class

 At the start of the semester, executives from the Focus Firm discuss the company's goals and culture with student teams.
 Next, teams work with project sponsors in the organization to collect data, research trends, develop recommendations, and finally present findings to company executives.

-In fall 2015, four MBAs worked with project sponsors, representing the City of North Bay in Ontario, Canada, to research strategies for economic development.
-They started the semester with data collected by four MBA students who conducted a survey in order to research community perceptions.
-In spring 2016, the Focus Firm class will analyze the survey results and craft recommendations for the City of North Bay.
-Take a quick look at the Phase One (fall 2015) presentation to the City of North Bay on the Invest in North Bay webpage.
+In spring 2016, 19 MBAs worked with project sponsors, representing the City of North Bay in Ontario, Canada, to research strategies for economic development.
+They started the semester with data collected by four MBA students who conducted a survey in October 2015 about community perceptions.
+Take a quick look at the presentation to the City of North Bay on the Invest in North Bay webpage.

 Recent Focus Firm companies include:

 - Darden Restaurants